lvalinho/swapi-SDK/README.md

 ## Future Work

-* Possibilitie to "expand" nodes of plugins, for instance, when swapi.starships.getAll is called, in addition to returne the starships data also deploys the branch of the films which appeared in.
+* Possibilitie to "expand" nodes of plugins, for instance, when swapi.starships.getAll is called, in addition to return the starships data also deploys the branch of the films which appeared in.